 Tell them your vision

 A good leader knows how to communicate their ideas and share them with the people around him.
-Your employees do not have an insight into your brain so it is important to explain them your vision as clearly as you can.
+Your employees do not have an insight into your brain so it is important that you explain to them your vision as clearly as you can.
 Once your employees know the basics, it would be easier for them to tailor their work to your values.

 This can be very helpful in different situations, especially when they are expected to make a significant decision on their own.
 Knowing how you would handle the situation will make their jobs a lot easier.
 So don’t hesitate to explain to your employers the general direction of your company, as well as the future plans.